-Connect the stack to the purge valve.
-The letter "P" refers to the hydrogen input and "A" refers to hydrogen output.
-The finished connection is shown in 6C.
-Keep the output of the purge valve to a place away from the stack in case of the damage caused by purged hydrogen.
+Connect the stack to the purge valve through the filter for a longer running time and a better performance (6D-6F).
+If not, the gas out of stack may have a negative effect on the purge valve after a long time running.
+Connect the output of the purge valve to a place away from the stack in case of the damage caused by the hydrogen leakage.